Skip to content

 vscode error event implicitly has any type

-TypeScript compiler has now no clue what is the type of the parameter, so that is why the type is the infamous implicit any that we want to avoid at all costs.
-The React TypeScript cheatsheet comes again to rescue, the chapter about forms and events reveals that the right type of event handler is React.SyntheticEvent.
+TypeScript compiler now has no clue what the type of the parameter is, this is why the type is the infamous implicit any that we want to avoid at all costs.
+The React TypeScript cheatsheet comes to the rescue again, the chapter about forms and events reveals that the right type of event handler is React.SyntheticEvent.

 The code becomes